 Brixton Village in South West London, offers a taste of the world by reflecting London’s delicious food and cultural diversity.
 The village and market row are now open with health and safety measures in place.
 More details here

-City Cruises is back in service, welcoming you on board for a relaxing or fun cruise on the Thames.
-See London from the Thames.
+City Cruises is back in service from mid April, welcoming you on board to cruise without the crowds on the Thames.
 Know Before You Go: Dining and experiences cruises must be pre-booked online.
 Cashless transactions only on board.
 A face mask is required to travel on city cruises boats.
 More details here

 London Hop-on Hop-off bus tours are back offering you a view of London from the top.
 Know Before You Go: Face mask is required on the bus.
 Tickets must be purchased online.
 Hygiene screens have been installed to keep distance between drivers and guests.
 Numbers of passenger allowed on bus have been reduced.
 More details here

 The Harry Potter Studio Tour will reopen on 17 May.
 Escape reality to the magical world of Harry Potter.
 Know Before You Go: Tickets must be booked in advance and are not available to purchase at venue.
 A face mask is required during visit.
 More details here